A weekend in Dublin, Ireland: What we did, what we saw, and more importantly… what we ate!

 9am: Tour of Kilmainham Gaol.
 This is a huge tourist attraction, so get there right when the ticket booth opens at 9am!
 The tour lasts about an hour.
 This prison is very famous in Europe, and has a ton of interesting history behind it!

 10:30am: Get on the Hop-On-Hop-Off Tour Bus.
+There is a stop right outside of the jail.
 We ended up staying on the bus for about an hour as it went all through downtown Dublin!
 Our guide was so funny, and we were able to see a ton of sites without all the walking.
-We took notes along the way of sites we wanted to go back to later.
+We took note along the way of sites we wanted to go back to later.

 12pm: Christ Church Cathedral.
 We jumped off the bus at this stop, and bought tickets to be able to see the entire Cathedral.
 It. was. breathtaking.
 I highly recommend.
 (Photo below)